jaderoliver/jenkins_pipeline_examples/README.md

-# jenkins_pipeline_examples
+# Examples Jenkinsfiles
-This repository include some samples
+This repository include some samples about jenkinsfile to use in your pipeline script.